Kimera Automobili: EVO38

-In 2024, at the Ginevra Motorshow Kimera Automobili unveiled the EVO38 ("Ultima Evoluzione", the last Evolution), the successor of the EVO37 ("Autentica Evoluzione", authentic evolution) which will be produced in 38 units.
+In 2024, at the Geneva Motorshow Kimera Automobili unveiled the EVO38 ("Ultima Evoluzione", Last Evolution), the successor of the EVO37 ("Autentica Evoluzione", Authentic Evolution) which will be produced in 38 units.

-The EVO38, unlike the EVO37, comes with a four-wheel drive system together with a significant increase in power, pushing out 600hp from the reworked 2.15-liter 4-cylinder twin-charged engine.
+The EVO38, unlike the EVO37, comes with a four-wheel drive system together with a significant increase in power, pushing out 600 hp from the reworked 2.15-liter 4-cylinder twin-charged engine.

 The EVO38 exhaust system ("KSD", Kimera Scarico Diretto) is radically different from the EVO37: the driver can choose between two lateral exhaust exits and a single direct and central one, which is for track use only.

 The EVO38 is equipped with a push-rod suspension system both at the front and at the back with the possibility to raise and lower the whole car through an HLS system.

 In the interior, the EVO38 is full of new quirks and details: the main one is the exposed transmission shaft, which can be seen spinning through the plexiglass cover when the car is rolling in gear.